 While posing as an archetypal pro-choice hippie, MRC’s Dan Joseph managed to scrounge all of 14 signatures in an hour.
 But many of the people who commented on this story here couldn’t seem to agree on the meaning of the term ‘fourth trimester’, which actually refers to the period after the baby is born.
 This period is also referred to as post-pregnancy, which, who knows, maybe some people might even take to mean the time after a woman becomes pregnant.
 At any rate, Joseph doesn’t bother explaining this to the students (one of whom is aged 15) who were caught off guard and probably thinking about their destinations.
 The few people who declined to sign were the only ones who seemed to be paying attention.
 In one instance a young lady asks if this type of abortion will cause harm to the child, to which Joseph replies: “Well, the child wouldn’t be there anymore, it’s abortion.”
 She proceeds to sign.
 Does she understand that he’s talking about killing a newborn baby?
 Probably not.

 Aside from the fact that these signatures are the products of ignorance and manipulation, the exercise was pointless.
 A straw man was fabricated to sensationalize an idea that’s not even remotely being considered by anyone.
-Abortion is a legitimately controversial issue.
-When it is done, it is usually with heartbreak, after much soul-searching, and out of necessity, or at least perceived necessity.
-But these conservative groups are essentially saying, “Several university students signed a petition that they may or may not have realized calls for the legalized sacrifice of newborns; therefore abortion is wrong!”
-I would be laughing at the tantrums people are throwing if it wasn’t so embarrassing and frankly, scary, that countless people are so eager to believe something that is obviously fictitious.
+These groups are essentially saying, “Several university students signed a petition that they may or may not have realized calls for the legalized sacrifice of newborns; therefore abortion is wrong!”
+I would be laughing at the tantrums people are throwing if it wasn’t so embarrassing and frankly, scary, that countless people are so eager to believe something that’s obviously fictitious.

 The MRC petition represents neither the true values of young Americans, nor the modern secular liberal decay of morality.
 All it shows is that: